Increasing New Patients – The Key Ingredients, Part 3

 Resonating with the target market’s viewpoint!

 What is it that is important to the person visiting the website?
-What is it that they need and want?
+What do they need and want?
 What is it that they would demand or expect from a dental practice, practitioner or particular service?

-If these questions were fully answered on your website, you would attract and interest your target market and they would be likely to act in the direction of making an appointment.
-This would occur because they would be in agreement with you and what you are saying and showing on your website.
+If these questions were fully answered on your website, you would attract and interest your target market, and they would be likely to take the next step and make an appointment.
+This would occur because they would agree with you and what you are saying and showing on your website.

-We find out what will resonate with the target markets by doing research and marketing surveys.
+We determine what will resonate with the target markets through research and marketing surveys.
 Asking people what they like and dislike and consider valuable.
 If you can show people you have the same ideas about things as they do, they will like you, just as when you meet people with the same interests as you, you like them.
 Same in advertising and marketing.

-Multi-billion dollar companies use marketing research pretty well constantly to improve the effectiveness of their advertising.
-This technology can be used to help you in your quest for more new fee-for-service patients.
+Multi-billion-dollar companies use marketing research pretty constantly to improve the effectiveness of their advertising.
+This technology can help you in your quest for more new fee-for-service patients.

 Call me if you would like more information on how we use this technology in creating marketing plans (strategy) and the parts of that planning related to the Internet.
 I’d be happy to give more information on this subject.